WeDevelop-ARG/ui-ux-training-program/README.md

 We suggest a duration for each block but take your time.
 It's better to take longer and really learn and apply the concepts rather than moving on with vague ideas about section's topics.

+Here's the learning path.
+As you can see, you will find a Bonus block with some tools I found really useful to work on a daily basis, and also a Roadmap with all the activities we're going to perform during this training program.

 ### Content :books:

 - [Block 0: Tools & Useful Links](/content/block-0/useful-links.md)